what we do

 co-founder and operating officer

-After falling into swim teaching many years ago, Chris has never wanted to leave.
+After falling into swim teaching almost 20 years ago, Chris has never wanted to leave.
 A belief that lessons needed to be fun and practical to produce a SAFER, more relaxed swimmer has informed his view for Heroes.

 A creative and practical mind away from the pool, you won’t ever find him far from his laptop.
-Accounts, promo videos, IT and program development, there are traces of his behind-the-scenes work everywhere within Heroes but like Tracey, the pool is where he is most at home.
+Traces of his work behind-the-scenes are everywhere within Heroes and for the most part, Chris prefers it that way.
+Like Tracey, the pool is where he is most at home.

 senior mentor and ocean-water co-ordinator

-An avid ocean swimmer, Pete has been with the Little Heroes since inception, tirelessly volunteering his time, tremendous heart and many varied talents.
+An avid ocean swimmer, Pete has been with Little Heroes since inception.
+Initially, tirelessly volunteering his time, tremendous heart and many varied talents in whatever way the organisation needed.

 Bruce “Hoppo” Hopkins